JessGold123/oral-sensory-dysregulation-ffcws-nsch/README.md

-# Oral Sensory Pathways and Emotion Dysregulation in Children
+# Picky Eating and Emotion Dysregulation in Children

-This repository contains a pre-analysis plan for a secondary data project examining the relationship between oral sensory behaviors and observable emotion dysregulation in children, with and without autism spectrum disorder (ASD).
-The project uses data from the **Fragile Families and Child Wellbeing Study (FFCWS)** and the **National Survey of Children’s Health (NSCH)**.
+This repository contains a pre-analysis plan and supporting materials for a secondary data project examining the relationship between feeding behaviors, specifically **picky eating** and **low interest in food**, and **emotion dysregulation** in children with and without autism spectrum disorder (ASD).
+The project uses data from the **2023 National Survey of Children’s Health (NSCH)**.

 ## Project Overview

-Children with autism often show heightened reactivity to taste, texture, and other oral sensations.
-In addition to selective eating, this sensory reactivity may contribute to broader emotion regulation difficulties.
-The current project explores how early oral sensory behaviors predict later emotion dysregulation, and whether this pathway is moderated by parenting behaviors and ASD diagnosis.

-## Data Sources

-- **FFCWS (Waves 3, 5, and 9)**
-  Used to track early feeding reactivity, parenting behaviors, and later emotion dysregulation in a large, diverse U.S. sample.

-- **NSCH (2023)**
-  Used to replicate key associations and test moderation by ASD diagnosis.
+This project investigates how feeding behaviors relate to parent-reported emotion dysregulation in children aged 6–11 years.
+We examine:
+- Whether associations differ by **neurodevelopmental status** (autistic vs. non-autistic children)
+- Whether relationships are moderated by **autism severity**, **treatment status**, or **age of diagnosis** within the ASD subgroup

+Findings from this project are intended to clarify whether surface feeding behaviors reflect common emotional vulnerabilities or diverge across neurodevelopmental contexts.

 ## Aims

-1. **Aim 1a:** Examine whether oral sensory reactivity during early feeding predicts observable emotion dysregulation at age 9.
-2. **Aim 1b:** Test whether parenting behaviors (e.g., harsh discipline, responsiveness) moderate this association.
-3. **Aim 2:** Evaluate whether the strength or direction of these pathways differs between children with and without an autism diagnosis.
-4. **Aim 3:** Exploratory analyses of potential moderators, including age of NSCH sample and within autistic group variations in diagnosis severity, treatment status, or age of diagnosis.
+1. **Aim 1:** Examine whether picky eating and low interest in food are associated with emotion dysregulation in children with and without autism.
+2. **Aim 2:** Within the ASD subgroup, test whether autism severity, treatment status, or age of diagnosis further shapes these pathways.

+## Dataset
+- **Source:** 2023 National Survey of Children’s Health (NSCH)
+- **Sample:** Children aged **6–11 years**
+- **Rationale:** Age restriction reduces the influence of adolescent behavioral masking and aligns more closely with the age range targeted in the original FFCWS plan

 ## Proposal Version History
+- **August 2025 — v3.0:**
+  Original plan included both NSCH and the *Fragile Families and Child Wellbeing Study (FFCWS)* to examine developmental pathways.
+Due to restricted FFCWS access and limited   time, the project has been narrowed to focus solely on NSCH data.

 - **July 2025 — v2.0:**
-  Main NSCH analysis now restricted to ages 6–11 (T2) to reduce behavioral masking and better match FFCWS age profile.
-Exploratory analysis for adolescents (12–17; T3) added.
+  Age restriction to 6–11 (FORMTYPE = T2) added to improve measurement validity and comparability across samples.
+Exploratory adolescent analysis (12–17; T3) proposed.

 - **June 2025 — v1.0:**
-  Initial project proposal focusing on oral sensory pathways and emotion dysregulation.
+  Initial concept focused on oral sensory processing and its relationship to dysregulation.
+Reframed in later versions to emphasize feeding behavior over sensory traits.

 Archived proposals are available in the [`archive/`](https://github.com/JessGold123/oral-sensory-dysregulation-ffcws-nsch/tree/main/archive) folder for transparency.

 ## Analysis Scripts

-The `/analysis/` folder contains separate R scripts for each dataset used in this project:

-- `ffcws_analysis.R` – Data cleaning, variable construction, and modeling for the Fragile Families and Child Wellbeing Study (FFCWS).
+All analysis scripts are located in the `/analysis/` folder.

-- `nsch_analysis.R` – Parallel pipeline for the National Survey of Children’s Health (NSCH) 2023 dataset.
+- `nsch_analysis.R` — Main statistical pipeline for the NSCH dataset (2023)

-Each script is structured to run independently but follows the logic outlined in the pre-analysis plan.
-> **Note (July 31, 2025):** Due to pending data access for FFCWS, analyses were initiated with NSCH.
-All models were specified a priori based on theory and outlined in the pre-analysis plan prior to examining either dataset.

 ## Authorship